cosmicjs/docs/docs/guides/README.md

 # Guides
 Use the Cosmic guides to get started using select development libraries.

-## Pre-steps
+## Initial Setup
 Before doing any coding, let's set up a Bucket with content using the following steps:
 1. Log in to your [Cosmic account](https://app.cosmicjs.com) and Create a new Bucket.
-2. Add a new Object Type called `Blog`.
+2. Add a new Object Type called `Posts`.
 Add optional Metafields to extend the content model.
 For brevity, we'll omit the Metafields and show you the basic steps to connect to your content.
-3. Add a few Blog Objects by clicking "+ Add New Blog" and fill out the `title`, `slug`, and `content` fields.
+3. Add a few Blog Objects by clicking "+ Add New Post" and fill out the `title`, `slug`, and `content` fields.

 ## React
 Cosmic makes a great [React CMS](https://www.cosmicjs.com/knowledge-base/react-cms) for your React websites and apps.
 Get started adding Cosmic-powered content into your React apps using the following steps: